-Check out: The Ultimate Vancouver Island Road Trip Itinerary
+You should also check out: The Ultimate Vancouver Island Road Trip Itinerary

-Best Tofino Campgrounds
+11 Outstanding Tofino Campgrounds

 These are the best campgrounds near Tofino as there is not actually a campground in Tofino, BC itself.
 However, many are quite close with the added benefit of access to beaches.

-Bella Pacifica Campground: Best for Beach Front Camping
+1. Bella Pacifica Campground: Best for Beach Front Camping

 Located at the end of beautiful Tonquin Trail leading from the Tofino townsite, Bella Pacifica’s big calling card is its enviable spot right on stunning, sandy MacKenzie Beach.
 Tofino campsites don’t get much closer to the ocean than this, with some of the sites right up against the sand.
-Those sites are smaller, best for tenters or vanlifers, have 15 amp power and water and you get to watch the sunset from the comfort of your own camp chair.

 For a little more comfort and privacy, there are sheltered sites back in the trees, as well as some that offer full RV hookups, and some on the sea view terrace providing some nice views as well.
 There are several different beach access trails and staircases and dogs are allowed as long as they are on a leash.
-The best sites tend to go fast so advance reservations are recommended (and mandatory in summer).

 Sites: 188